The Project is under construction, and its implementation depends largely on the support we can get.

 - Adding details such as stones, branches, as well as particle effects including dust, mud and puddles.

 - Gathering references and analyzing objects and equipment which are filling the camp space: suitcases, clothes, personal belongings, trucks, wagons and locomotives.

 - Creating detailed models and textures based on photos, descriptions and archival documents.

 - Importing finished models to the engine and setting the shaders.

-- Gathering and analyzing references: photos, documents describing the clothing and markings of prisoners and the uniforms of torturers.
+- Gathering and analyzing references: photos, documents describing the clothing and markings of prisoners as well as SS garrison members.

 - Rigging- assigning controllers and motion templates to models.